t-beigbeder/otvl_cabri/doc/cliref.md

 - olf: object-like files on a native filesystem, in which case `<location>` is the directory where DSS configuration, index, metadata and data files are stored.
   - example: `olf:/media/guest/usbkey/simple_backup`
-- obj: a portion of an object store (Swift container or Amazon S3 bucket), in which case `<location>` is the directory where
+- obs: a portion of an object store (Swift container or Amazon S3 bucket), in which case `<location>` is the directory where
 DSS configuration and index are stored.
   - example: `obs:/home/guest/cabri_config/cloud_backup`